Those raking up partition extending support to Taliban: Adityanath | Politics

 The BJP leader said those supporting the Taliban need to learn from the past ''We should not forget how Buddha's statues were destroyed in Bamiyan (in Afghanistan) by the Taliban.
 Breaking the statues of Buddha means trying to put an end to peace.
 Twenty years ago, when this incident took place, we thought that one day, they (Taliban) will face 'durgati' (misfortune).
 A few days later, the US dropped bombs on them.
 Back then, I had said they reaped what they sowed,'' he said.

-Without naming any political party, the Uttar Pradesh chief minister said, ''The opposition does not have any issue to raise...
+Without naming any political party, the Uttar Pradesh chief minister said, ''The opposition does not have any issue to raise....
 Rashtranayak (national hero) Sardar Patel is on one side and Jinnah, who divided the country, is on the other.
 They support Jinnah and insult Patel.
 But we support Patel.
 He is a rashtranayak while Jinnah will remain a villain for centuries.
 Will you support those supporting Jinnah?''
 Referring to history books, he said, ''History never termed emperor Ashoka or Chandragupta Maurya great, but it termed Alexander, who was defeated by Chandragupta Maurya, great.
 Historians are silent on such issues.
 However, once the countrymen learn the truth, India will change.''
+Hitting back at Adityanath, AIMIM chief Asaduddin Owaisi tweeted, ''Hindutva is a fake history factory.
+Chandragupta and Alexander never met in war.
+This is yet another example of why we need good public education system.
+In absence of good schools, Baba-log get to make up facts according to convenience.
+Baba doesn't value education and it shows.''
 Showering praises on Narendra Modi, Adityanath said the prime minister is making the country resurgent and the philosophy of ''Ek Bharat, Shrestha Bharat'' entails this.

-Addressing a public meeting in Hardoi, the SP chief had said, ''Sardar Patel, Father of the Nation Mahatma Gandhi, Jawaharlal Nehru, and Jinnah studied in the same institute and became barristers.
+Addressing a public meeting in Hardoi, the SP chief had said, ''Sardar Patel, Father of the Nation Mahatma Gandhi, Jawaharlal Nehru and Jinnah studied in the same institute and became barristers.
 They helped the country achieve independence and never backed away from any struggle.''
+PTI NAV SNS NSD NSD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)